 Environmental Compliance Plan (ECP)

-Over the past three years we have proactively implemented many important fleetwide changes and enhancements to our environmental processes and procedures, all with the goal to improve our operations, compliance, and oversight.
+Since 2014, we have proactively implemented many important fleetwide changes and enhancements to our environmental processes and procedures, all with the goal to improve our operations, compliance, and oversight.

 For example, we completely restructured our entire fleet operations organization including new leadership.
 We also increased the scope and frequency of our training, and proactively invested millions of dollars to upgrade our equipment to new ship standards to ensure compliance with all environmental regulations.